 In addition to storage and access issues, there's also the question of signature authenticity.
 While they're a great personal touch, physical signatures can be easily tampered with or forged.

 All things considered, electronic contracts provide you with higher security than traditional ones.
-The use of encryption technologies significantly reduces the risk of unauthorized access.
+The use of encryption tools and technologies significantly reduces the risk of unauthorized access.
 What's more, electronic signatures ensure the authenticity and integrity of the signer.

 And to top it all off, electronic contract systems give you control features to make sure only authorized users have access.
 You can monitor who accessed the document and when, letting you and your clients rest easy.